rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

    max-heap property:
    In max heap, parent node always contains a value that is greater than or equal to the value of its children nodes.
-   The maximum value is always at the root node.
+   The maximum value is always at the root node.(meaning, all descendant values must be less than the root value)

         (1)0
         /   \